 We live in a society that has built itself around being fractured from the spiritual and natural realms, and so what happens due to that is that people tend to teach or go about spiritual activities without giving them regard, because societally we are conditioned to not give them regard, or because we are so disconnected that we create out of our trauma and psychological needs because we are so wounded and disconnected.
 When we no longer interface with something on a societal level, we disbelieve that it is a reality, as well as make up a lot of ideas that come from lack of interface.

-What this means is that people who have spiritual awakening experiences are not taught that this is a possibility, or in fact may be the goal of the “exercise” that they are doing, and what happens during the spiritual awakening process.
-Basically, there is a lot of education that is needed, and there can be a lot of hurt and pain when people awaken and find their teacher cannot help them, or they look towards resources and find illusion, or people using terms like “kundalini” without understanding what they are.
+What this means is that people who have spiritual awakening experiences are not taught that this is a possibility, or in fact may be the goal of the “exercise” that they are doing, and they not only need to figure what is going on but also may be dealing with very real trauma about the workshop or the teacher being unable to assist them.
+There can be a lot of hurt and pain when people awaken and find their teacher cannot help them, or they look towards resources and find illusion, or people using terms like “kundalini” without understanding what they are.

 So, education is key.
 There are a lot of wonderful teachers out there, by the way.
 Even with a wonderful teacher, what happens during the spiritual awakening process is a rising of what is unhealed within, which can be difficult to manage, or in our society, to find proper and informed support for.